USD San Severo

 Unione Sportiva Dilettantistica San Severo is an Italian association football club based in San Severo, Apulia.
-The club currently plays in Serie D.
+The club currently plays in Promozione Puglia, sixth division of the Italian championship.

 History

 Foundation

 The club was founded in 1922.

 Serie D

 In the season 2012–13 the team was promoted for the second time, from Eccellenza Apulia to Serie D.

 Colours and badge

 The team's colours are red and yellow.